Game Grumps

-GameGrumps is an American Let's Play web series hosted by Arin Hanson (2012–present) and Dan Avidan (2013–present).
+Game Grumps (stylized in pascal case) is an American Let's Play web series hosted by Arin Hanson (2012–present) and Dan Avidan (2013–present).
 Created in 2012 by Hanson and Jon Jafari, the series centers around its hosts playing video games.
 Jafari left the show in 2013 to focus on his own YouTube webseries, JonTron, with Avidan succeeding his role.

 Since Jafari's departure, the channel has expanded to include many other hosts, besides the main two, who have floated in and out of the channel over time as a part of spin-off shows.
 Those include Ross O'Donovan, Barry Kramer, Suzy Berhow, and Brian Wecht, as well as various guest hosts.
-As of 27 September 2025, GameGrumps has over 5.44 million subscribers and over 7.05 billion total video views.
-GameGrumps have also developed and published three video games—Dream Daddy: A Dad Dating Simulator, Soviet Jump Game, and Homebody—as well as writing the young adult novels Ghost Hunters Adventure Club and the Secret of the Grande Chateau and Ghost Hunters Adventure Club and the Express Train to Nowhere.
+As of 27 September 2025, Game Grumps has over 5.44 million subscribers and over 7.05 billion total video views.
+Game Grumps have also developed and published three video games—Dream Daddy: A Dad Dating Simulator, Soviet Jump Game, and Homebody.

 Format

 Episodes usually consist of two hosts or more playing a video game, featuring their commentary (often humorous), experience with (and opinions of) the chosen game, as well as related and unrelated discussions, along with stories from their lives.
 These commentaries often feature voice characterizations performed by the hosts, especially in the case of Hanson and Avidan.
 Many of the displayed games are sent in to the Grumps' PO box in Glendale, California, by fans.

 Secondarily to this is the Ten Minute Power Hour, in which The Grumps often are made to perform tasks, play classic children’s games, or play with an assortment of toys with one theme.
 These tasks are most often done without prior knowledge of what they will be performing.
 Occasionally, the main topic of the episode will be food, in which case they often (intentionally or unintentionally) eat an uncomfortable amount of food, in both quantity and variety of often sickening flavors.
-These are most often showcased upon the secondary GameGrumps channel, The Grumps.
+These are most often showcased upon the secondary Game Grumps channel, The Grumps.